 Frankincense is known as one of the more prized essential oils.
 It is known for it's extensive use throughout history.
-While best known for it's use as incense and during ancient rituals, frankincense also has antiseptic and anti-inflammatory properties and was considered an effective remedy for everything from a toothache to leprosy.
+While best known for it's use as incense and during ancient rituals, frankincense also has natural cleansing, purifying, germ-destroying, and anti-inflammatory properties and was considered an effective remedy for everything from a toothache to other more serious conditions.

 Frankincense is a unique essential oil because it must be extracted from a resin rather than a leaf or flower.
 Today frankincense is used for many things, although it is not as popular a cure as it was in 3000 BC.
 Most common uses include skin health and perfume, however these is research being done on its effectiveness against more serious health conditions.

 Want to feel more focused and support a healthy cardiovascular system?
 I've got 5 FREE frankincense oil recipes for you, including a scar reducing body butter and a headache relief blend!

 Here are 11 ways that frankincense essential oil can benefit you: